 B.S./D.O. students require 115 credits to be completed in the first six semesters of the program.
-Upon completion of these credits, B.S./D.O. students enter the NYIT College of Osteopathic Medicine and are under the auspices of NYITCOM's Financial Aid Office policies pertaining to institutional aid.
+Upon completion of these credits, B.S./D.O. students enter the NYITCOM's Financial Aid Office policies pertaining to institutional aid.